VincentNg5/NLP_project/README.md

   * https://textattack.readthedocs.io/en/latest/

  ## Dataset
- IMDb loaded from HuggingFace, with train and test split.
+We work on IMDb loaded from HuggingFace, with train and test split.
- Attacks loaded from this repo : https://github.com/bangawayoo/adversarial-examples-in-text-classification
+Because creating attacks is costly, attacks are loaded from this repo : https://github.com/bangawayoo/adversarial-examples-in-text-classification.

+## Usage
+Procedure is divided in four parts :
+* train_test_split : create training and test samples of imdb and save them in /pickle folder.
+* embeddings : create embeddings and save them in /pickle folder.
+* detection : apply adversarial detection and save results in /results folder.
+* eval : evaluate the detection method.

+*imdb_bert* notebooks apply our adversarial detection only for BERT embeddings and a specific attack *TextFooler* while *global* notebook are compatible with different transformers architectures and different attacks.